Excerpt sung by Webster Booth and Jacqueline Francell; broadcast by the BBC, 1935

 Organ or harmonium (accordion)

-Currently available for stage performances only in a version with libretto revised by Robert Vambery and music completed and edited by Lys Symonette.
+The version currently available for stage performances features a libretto revised by Robert Vambery and music completed and edited by Lys Symonette.

 Der Kuhhandel.
 Volksoper Wien.
 David Pountney, dir.
 Christoph Eberle, cond.